ycm-core/YouCompleteMe/README.md

     cmake-download] cmake from its project site.

     In addition, you need to make sure you have Python headers installed.
-    - On Debian-like Linux distros, you'll install them with be `sudo apt-get install python-dev python3-dev`.
+    - On Debian-like Linux distros, you'll install them with `sudo apt-get install python-dev python3-dev`.
-    - On macOS, they are usually already installed.
+    - On macOS, they are already installed.
     - On Windows, you need to download and install [Python 2 or Python 3][python-win-download].